 The fights are amongst the most enjoyable parts of this comic for me.
-A very layered hero, Faustina which shows clear brutality as she rains violence down upon her enemies.
+A very layered hero; Faustina shows clear brutality as she rains down violence upon her enemies.
 She takes great satisfaction in hunting and killing the monsters lurking in her town.
-While she clearly would prefer peace, she holds no qualms in murdering the scum she faces.

-The new twist of the classic mystery of Jack The Ripper also helps the plot feel fresh and new.
+While she clearly prefers peace, she holds no qualms in murdering the scum she faces.
+A new twist in the classic mystery of Jack The Ripper also helps the plot to feel fresh and new.
 The idea of Jack the Ripper, hunter of women, being in turn hunted by a woman is a fascinating set-up.
 It plays off very well as the story progresses.
 Faustina herself is set-up as this Sherlock Holmes-esque figure.

-She develops plans through her wit, learning from experience.
+Faustina develops plans through her wit, learning from experience.
 This makes it very easy to root for her and her moral superiority.
-Though I do wish Faustina had more of a challenge throughout the comic.
+Although, I do wish Faustina has more of a challenge throughout the comic.
 She investigates and navigates difficult terrain and a society that dismisses her simply for her gender.
 While she uses this fact to her advantage, it does seem like she faces no real foil to her skills.
 She is in dire need of a Moriarty to push her.

 Overall The Demonhuntress 1888 is well-rooted in its protagonist, who stands proudly above the misogyny and ignorance she faces.
 Faustina inhabits a world not meant for her.
 Yet through her training and wealth of knowledge, she still paves her own way in it.
-The journey is a fascinating one, and I really hope to see more of her backstory, especially how she develops her large arsenal of skills.
+The journey is a fascinating one; I really hope to see more of her backstory, especially how she develops her large arsenal of skills.

 What are your thoughts on The Demonhuntress 1988?
 If you ever feel like reading it for yourself, you can find it on its official website.
 You can also follow us on Twitter and like us over at our Facebook page!